 1x Wheel sensor cable

-Note: There is no power supply, the Terrain Command circuit box includes an internal smart power supply, it should be connected directly to your motorcycle 12V power.
+Note: There is no power supply, the Terrain Command connects directly to your motorcycle 12V power system.

 Secure both controllers to your handlebar, connect them to the circuit box, connect circuito box to your bike 12V power, done!

-The two controllers can either be installed both on the same side of your handlebar or you can install each on a different side.
+The two button sections can either be installed both on the same side of your handlebar or you can install each on a different side.

 Wheel Sensor Connection

 The connector for wheel sensor (image on the right, black/yellow cables) is intended to be used with a standard magnetic wheel sensor.